decsys/decsys/docs/docs/users/installation.md

   - port `80` (http) or `443` (https) may be ommitted for those schemes.
 - Set `Hosted:AdminPassword` to the password for your admin user.
 - Set `Hosted:JwtSigningKey` to a [JSON Web Key](https://mkjwk.org)
+- [Optional] set `Hosted:AdminUsername` to a username for your admin user.
+  - The app will prefix this username with `@` to identify it as the system admin.
+  - if you set this in the config as `decsys`, then you'll need to login with `@decsys`.
+  - defaults to `admin`.

 #### DECSYS JSON Web Key Parameters